Flexible Spending Accounts (FSA)

 *Please note: Medical FSA accounts cannot be used in conjunction with a High Deductible Health Plan (HDHP).
 Employees choosing a HDHP can use an HSA to reimburse for medical and dental expenses.

-Individuals choosing a Benchmark plan will still be able to contribute a maximum of $2,700 to a Medical FSA on their own and will still be allowed to roll-over any unused funds up to a maximum of $500 into the new plan year starting on 7/1/2019.
-A list of eligible reimburseable Medical FSA expenses can be found here.
+Individuals choosing a Benchmark plan will able to contribute a maximum of $2,700 to a Medical FSA on their own for the FY20 benefit year ($2,750 for FY21) and will still be allowed to roll-over any unused funds up to a maximum of $500 into the new plan year starting on 7/1.
+A link to the list of eligible reimbursable Medical FSA expenses can be found in the chart below.

 Dependent Care FSA - Individuals can contribute up to $5,000 pre-tax per household for dependent care needs.
 There is no carryover for dependent care funds and Dependent Care FSA’s can be used in conjunction with a HDHP.